typhon-project/typhonql/typhonql/doc/typhonql.md

 *note*: on mongodb backends distance is limited to the where query and only in presence of a comparision operator.

+### Blobs

+Blobs are handled in a special way, during insertion/update you have to send them as a pointer to a blob: `#blob:UUID` (and pass along the contents of the blob to the API in a seperate field).
+While selecting them, you get a base64 encoded version of the blob.
+It is not possible to do any operations on them, they are opaque.

 ### Queries

 Queries follow the tradition of SQL queries, except that the select and from parts are swapped.